-Who Accountabilities Ensure appropriate due diligence of individuals who are to be promoted to a seni executive position.
-Responsible for the overall fraud and corruption control framework. • Ensure all operational areas implement effective risk management practices, including risk assessments of fraud and corruption.
-Ensure applicants declare Conflicts of Interest in their applications.
-Obtain Conflict of Interest declarations from grant assessors prior to releasing gra applications for assessment.
-Ensure due diligence is conducted on all successful grantees. • Ensure all grants awarded are documented in a funding agreement signed by bor parties stating the conditions that apply to the grant and the obligations of the parties. • Ensure all payments to grantees are checked against the schedule of payments i the funding agreement and that pre-requisite conditions for the release of funds have been met.
-Ensure invoices are approved by the correct financial delegate.
-RTP Directors • Ensure grant programs are designed with well defined aims and objectives and include clear separation of grant-processing, evaluation and approval roles. • Ensure information published in grant guidelines is clear, transparent and establishes the evaluation criteria and methods. • Ensure potential applicants are treated equally and are given sufficient information about the grant program. • Ensure grant applications are assessed in accordance with pre-determined and well-advertised criteria and published timetable. • Ensure funding recommendations and decisions are fully documented and inclue details of the procedures followed and selection criteria used. • Ensure a robust grantee reporting schedule is in place to ensure regular oversigh of progress and achievements.
-Managers Display ethical leadership and high personal standards of behaviour consistent with GBRF's Code of Conduct.
+Who Accountabilities Risk and Compliance Manager Ensure appropriate due diligence of individuals who are to be promoted to a senior executive position.
+Responsible for the overall fraud and corruption control framework.
+Ensure all operational areas implement effective risk management practices, including risk assessments of fraud and corruption.
+Grants and Contracts Manager Ensure grant programs are designed with well defined aims and objectives and include clear separation of grant-processing, evaluation and approval roles.
+Ensure information published in grant guidelines is clear, transparent and establishes the evaluation criteria and methods.
+Ensure potential applicants are treated equally and are given sufficient information about the grant program.
+Ensure applicants declare Conflicts of Interest and provide anti-corruption warranties in their applications.
+Obtain Conflict of Interest declarations from grant assessors prior to releasing grant applications for assessment.
+Ensure grant applications are assessed in accordance with pre-determined and well-advertised criteria and published timetable.
+Ensure funding recommendations and decisions are fully documented and include details of the procedures followed and selection criteria used.
+Ensure all grants awarded are documented in a funding agreement signed by both parties stating the conditions that apply to the grant and the obligations of the parties.
+Ensure all payments to grantees are checked against the schedule of payments in the funding agreement and that pre-requisite conditions for the release of funds have been met.
+Ensure a robust grantee reporting schedule is in place to ensure regular oversight of progress and achievements.
+Managers Internal Auditor Display ethical leadership and high personal standards of behaviour consistent with GBRF's Code of Conduct.
 Proactively manage staff conduct by taking prompt and appropriate action.
-Ensure all employees complete compulsory training on the Policy. • Ensure compliance with relevant policies and procedures including identifying and reporting on potential fraudulent and corrupt activities.
-Internal Auditor • Assist GBRF to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-External Auditors Holds responsibility to provide reasonable assurance GBRF's financial statement are free from material misstatements due to fraud or error. • Shares information relating to fraud related risks with GBRF's Audit, Risk and Compliance Committee.
+Ensure all employees complete compulsory training on the Policy.
+Ensure compliance with relevant policies and procedures including identifying and reporting on potential fraudulent and corrupt activities.
+Assist GBRF to accomplish its objectives by bringing a systematic, disciplined External Auditors approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+Holds responsibility to provide reasonable assurance GBRF's financial statements are free from material misstatements due to fraud or error.
+Shares information relating to fraud related risks with GBRF's Audit, Risk and Compliance Committee.